General Anesthesia Vs. MAC | Donaldson Plastic Surgery

 • Sleepiness & fatigue

-“Unhealthy people may have an increased risk of experiencing cardiovascular events with General Anesthesia — which makes our detailed patient screening process so important.
-There is also a greater likelihood of postoperative nausea and vomiting.
-However, we have a litany of medications, as part of our Post-Operative Recovery Protocol that we can offer to prevent this.
+“Unhealthy people may have an increased risk of experiencing a cardiovascular events — which makes our detailed patient screening process so important.
+There is a greater likelihood of post-operative nausea and vomiting, however we now have a litany of medications, as part of ERAS protocol, that we can offer to prevent this.
 It also takes longer to wake up after surgery.”

 What Does General Anesthesia Feel Like?

-Most patients describe the feeling as a warm or cold feeling sweeping over their body.
-Some have mentioned a very temporary stinging feeling in the IV that only lasts for a few seconds before falling asleep.
-Some people have very lucid dreams during anesthesia, others don’t remember dreaming at all.
-Most people feel like they were asleep for mere minutes once they wake up.
+Most patients describe the feeling as a warm or cold injection.
+Some have mentioned a very temporary stinging feeling near the IV that only lasts for a few seconds.

 General Anesthesia Recovery